• Skip to primary navigation

 And in Conclusion…

-Curried procedures have many uses, including composition and specialization. they allow you to transform n-ary procedures into unary procedures so they can be included in composition pipelines.
-They also allow you to create specialized versions of more general procedures.
+Curried procedures have many uses, including composition and specialization.
+They allow you to transform n-ary procedures into unary procedures so they can be included in composition pipelines.
+They also allow you to create abstract functions by hiding implementation details.
+The application code does not need to know how a function does its work, it just describes what it wants to do and the underlying, concrete implementation performs the necessary steps.

 They’re used extensively in Functional Programming but are also useful in the Object Oriented paradigm.
 So if you’d like a powerful tool to add to your programming tool belt, take a look at curried procedures and think about how you can use them to solve certain classes of problems.